Tobinchilongo/Awesome-Books/README.md

 # Awesome Books

-> Building a Capstone-project to review the things learned so as to show an understanding of all things learned.
+> Building Awesome-Books-project to review the things learned so as to show an understanding of all things learned.